mne-tools/mne-python/doc/source/manual/analyze.rst

 **Accurate field calculation**

-    Switches on the more accurate geometry definition of MEG coils, see Section 5.8.
+    Switches on the more accurate geometry definition of MEG coils, see :ref:`BJEIAEIE`.
     In dipole fitting, there is very little difference between the *accurate* and *normal* coil geometry definitions.